Dynamism Biohack: The Iron Will

 The least effective strategies are gambling, shopping, smoking, drinking, eating, playing video games, surfing the Internet, and sitting on your butt watching TV or movies for more than two hours.

-When we are stressed, we tend to forget about these strategies, not because they do not work but because we fail to direct our conscious to that prefrontal cortex of the brain and take control of our choice, our personal power.
-In other words, having this list engages the front part of your brain which is essential when we pause-and-plan.
+When we are stressed, we tend to forget about these strategies, not because they do not work but because we fail to direct our consciousness to that prefrontal cortex of the brain and take control of our choice, our personal power.
+In other words, having this list engages the front part of your brain which is essential when we pause and plan.

 A study at Carleton University in Ottawa, Canada tracked the procrastination of students over an entire semester.
 Most students tend to put off studying until the day before the examination.
 The students who chose to be hard on themselves for procrastination were more likely to procrastinate than students who forgave themselves.
 The harder they were on themselves about procrastinating the first time, the longer they delayed for the next exam.
 It was forgiveness- not guilt- that helped them get back on track!